Fact Sheet H5

 Appointing independent officers

-While independent officers are appointed by the government, they must be sworn in by the Speaker.
+While independent officers are appointed by the government, all, except the Parliamentary Budget Officer, must be sworn in by the Speaker.

 Reporting to Parliament